telerik/xaml-docs/controls/radtabcontrol/howto/how-to-select-control-in-expression-blend.md

 ---
 title: How to Select Control in Expression Blend
 page_title: How to Select Control in Expression Blend
-description: Check our "How to Select Control in Expression Blend" documentation article for the RadTabControl WPF control.
+description: Check our &quot;How to Select Control in Expression Blend&quot; documentation article for the RadTabControl WPF control.
 slug: radtabcontrol-how-to-select-control-in-expression-blend
 tags: how,to,select,control,in,expression,blend
 published: True